Version: Unity 6.0 (6000.0)

 The Standalone Input Module dispatches events to UI Toolkit elements.

-The EventSystem is responsible for reading the Scene and executing events, while the Input System UI Input Module processes input and initiates event execution.
+The EventSystem is responsible for reading the scene and executing events, while the Input System UI Input Module processes input and initiates event execution.
 You can change the Standalone Input Module or Input System UI Input Module with other input modules, which can alter the type of input consumed.
 Regardless of the input module used, all events are executed through the EventSystem.

-If you add and enable a uGUI EventSystem in the Scene, UI Toolkit detects it and creates two uGUI-compabible components for each UI Toolkit panel: PanelRaycaster and PanelEventHandler.
+If you add and enable a uGUI EventSystem in the scene, UI Toolkit detects it and creates two uGUI-compatible components for each UI Toolkit panel: PanelRaycaster and PanelEventHandler.
 These components serve as intermediaries between uGUI events and UI Toolkit events.
 The presence of these components deactivates the UI Toolkit’s automated, built-in input processing.
 This means that the UI Toolkit relies on these components to handle input events when they are present.

-If the Scene uses more than one Panel Settings asset, the event system dispatches pointer events to their panels based on their sorting order.
+If the scene uses more than one Panel Settings asset, the event system dispatches pointer events to their panels based on their sorting order.
 UI Toolkit determines the recipient of pointer events by comparing the sorting order of its panel with that of uGUI canvases and other valid raycast targets.
-This process decides whether a UI Toolkit element, a uGUI object, or another object in the Scene receives the event.
+This process decides whether a UI Toolkit element, a uGUI object, or another object in the scene receives the event.
 Similarly, UI Toolkit uses currentSelectedGameObject of the EventSystem to manage the focus.
 When a UI Toolkit panel wants to get focus, it removes the focus from other uGUI objects, and when a uGUI object becomes selected, UI Toolkit panels automatically lose their focus.

 A pointer event propagates through the panels until a panel responds to it.
 The first panel that uses an event to affect the focused element becomes the focused panel for the event system.
 This panel continues to receive keyboard events until another event causes a different panel to become the focused panel.